 The preliminary submittal drawings are prepared after changes are made from the review of conceptual plans.
 A written response to any comments from the previous review should be submitted.
-One (1) complete set of unbound 24" x 36" or 30" x 42" drawings is required.
-The ARB Staff will preview all submissions and will not present a project to the ARB for Preliminary Review unless the following are completed and have been submitted: PRELIMINARY STAKE OUT: The home shall be staked out on the lot with stakes at least two (2) feet tall marking the corners.
+One (1) complete set of unbound 24" x 36" or 30" x 42" drawings is required along with a PDF or CD copy of the proposed Grading and Drainage Plan.
+The ARB Staff will preview all submissions and will not present a project to the ARB for Preliminary Review unless the following are completed and have been submitted:

+- 1 PRELIMINARY STAKE OUT: The home shall be staked out on the lot with stakes at least two (2) feet tall marking the corners.
 A string shall connect all stakes outlining the shape of the home, including decks, stairs, raised planters, and driveway.
-Preliminary stake out must be completed by noon on the Friday prior to the ARB Meeting or the submittal will not be reviewed.

-COMPLETED PRELIMINARY REVIEW FORM: After review, the ARB will either grant Preliminary Approval or provide reasons for the rejection of the submittal, the ARB will normally offer suggestions for improvement.
+Preliminary stake out must be completed by noon on the Friday prior to the ARB Meeting or the submittal will not be reviewed. - 2 COMPLETED PRELIMINARY REVIEW FORM: After review, the ARB will either grant will normally offer suggestions for improvement.
 If the preliminary drawings are substantially changed either by request of the ARB or the owner, they must be resubmitted and in receipt of Preliminary Approval before proceeding for Final Approval.
 A Preliminary Approval is valid for six (6) months from date of approval.
-All necessary forms are provided on the ARB website, www.KiawahARB.com.